strontic/xcyclopedia/README.md

 - ~~Upload script~~
 - ~~Fix CSV Formatting to show one file per row~~
 - Convince a linux/macos guru to script this for other OS's :)
+- List loaded DLLs.
+- List other runtime artifacts.
+- Use a more reliable method for determining children processes (and for stopping them)
+- Add other hashing algorithms (e.g. Imphash, vHash, Authentihash)